Physics Joints

 Single Linear Axis

-A single linear axis, such as a pusher, would usually be modeled using a single prismatic joint, with its base property left empty.
+A single linear axis, such as a pusher, would usually be modeled using a single prismatic joint, with its base property set to null.
 This allows the carriage/pusher to move along a fixed direction.

 2-Axis Gantry